Some notes on the leather used at Louise Goods - and some helpful advice when selecting a color:

 Natural - Wickett & Craig, Penn., USA.
 Used for: wallets, keychains, the occasional bag.
 A true natural vegetable tanned leather, which will darken with age.
 A niche choice; has a cult following similar to raw denim.
 Basically, if you know, you know.
 Keep in mind this pink color will not be around long - it really does begin to darken within the first week or two, and the speed of color change relates to how much sun it sees, how much you touch it, and if you oil it regularly (you can, but don't lose sleep over it).
 No two pieces will age the same - if you and your friend both bought a wallet in this leather, in a year or so, they'll look different.
 If you're into the experience of the journey, this is the leather for you.

-Chestnut - Wickett & Craig, Penn., USA.
+Chestnut & Hickory - Wickett & Craig, Penn., USA.
 Used for: wallets, keychains, the occasional bag.
 A classic.
 Safe for gifting, safe across genders, this rich chestnut doesn't get old.
-You really can't go wrong with chestnut.
+You really can't go wrong with these two.
+Hickory is a slightly darker version of Chestnut, available only in the occasional bag!
 Depending on what part of the hide your piece winds up being cut from, you can get some beautiful glimpses of the grain, and the high/low nature of the aniline finish really stands out in this color.

-Russet - Wickett & Craig, Penn., USA.
-Used for: bags.
+Honey - Wickett & Craig, Penn., USA.
+Used for: bags, trays & keychains.
 This is the best-selling color in every bag it's offered!
-We'll be releasing a lot more of the bags in this color over the next few months, along with the Oxblood.
-The Russet looks fantastic with any wardrobe, but if you're used to wearing a lot of black or are a somewhat dark tonal / monochromatic dresser looking for a statement piece, this is an excellent choice.
+The Honey looks fantastic with any wardrobe, but if you're used to wearing a lot of black or are a somewhat dark tonal / monochromatic dresser looking for a statement piece, this is an excellent choice.

-Mustard, Emerald, Cherry, Violet, & Royal Blue - Conceria Walpier, Italy.
-Used for: keychains.
+Emerald, Cherry, & Cerulean - Conceria Walpier, Italy.
+Used for: keychains, wallets.
 The bottom line here - the Italians have nailed jewel tones in vegetable tanned leather!
 This stuff is breathtaking.
-Go with your gut on this one when selecting a color...Emerald has historically been very popular, but they're all beautiful, and Beka, who is writing this, is personally obsessed with the Mustard.
+Go with your gut on this one when selecting a color...Emerald has historically been very popular, but they're all beautiful!

 Re: Thread --